shahnewaz469/TableViewConfigurator/README.md

 ##### .changeSetAfterPerformingOperation() / .animateChangeSet()

-In order to support row and section insertion / deletion, all you need to do is setup your cells .hideWhen() handlers appropriately and then call `changeSetAfterPerformingOperation()`. `TableViewConfigurator` will note changes in visibility before and after performing the operation you specify and will return those changes to you in the resulting tuple.
-All you have to do is pass those changes to `animatedChangeSet()` or your `UITableView` directly and your rows / sections will animated appropriately.
+In order to support row and section insertion / deletion, all you need to do is setup your cells .hideWhen() handlers appropriately (or return `nil` from your model generator) and then call `changeSetAfterPerformingOperation()`. `TableViewConfigurator` will note changes in visibility before and after performing the operation you specify and will return those changes to you in the resulting `TableViewChangeSet` tuple.
+All you have to do is pass those changes to `animatedChangeSet()` or your `UITableView` directly and your rows / sections will be animated appropriately.

 ##### .indexPathsForRowConfiguration()

-`TableViewConfigurator` also provides the `indexPathsForRowConfiguration()` method so you can access the actual `NSIndexPath` array for a `RowConfiguration`.
+`TableViewConfigurator` also provides the `indexPathsFor(rowConfiguration:)` method so you can access the actual `NSIndexPath` array for a `RowConfiguration`.
 This is useful for (among other things) calling `reloadRowsAtIndexPaths()` on your `UITableView` to force your cells to reload from their models or constant configuration.

 ##### .refreshAllRowConfigurations()

-Sometimes you may want to refresh the contents of a currently visible cell without forcing a complete reload of the cell.
+Sometimes you may want to refresh the contents of a currently visible cell (or all visibile cells) without forcing a complete reload of the cell.
 For example, if your cell contained a `UITextField`, performing a reload (which destroys and replaces the existing cell) would cause the text field to lose focus.
 To address this, `TableViewConfigurator` provides the `refreshAllRowConfigurations()` method which non-destructively refreshes any visible cells from their model or constant configuration.
 Any offscreen cells will of course be updated when they become visible and `UITableView` queries it's delegate.

 ## Author